We design learning experiences which build on the child’s skills and knowledge, challenge them to do their best and are likely to result in success.

 Modern Foreign Languages

-As the school does not currently have the space for a computer suite, we have instead over 30 laptops that all the children can use in class for various aspects of the curriculum.
+At Seabrook we have over 30 laptops and 30 ipads that all the children can use in class for various aspects of their learning.